Layout of Hydroelectric Power Plants

 brought to the power station rotates the vanes of the turbine

 producing torque and rotation of turbine shaft.
-This rotational
+This

 electricity.
 The used water is released through the tail race.
-The

-difference between head race and tail race is called gross head and by
+difference between head race and tail race is called gross head

-subtracting the frictional losses we get the net head available to the
+subtracting the frictional losses we get the net head available

 turbine for generation of electricity.